Jessica Biel: Independent film route and move into producing (2013–present)

 In 2016, Biel co-starred with Patrick Wilson (with whom she had worked on The A-Team) in the thriller A Kind of Murder, based on the novel The Blunderer by Patricia Highsmith.
 She voiced the character Vix in the animated film Spark, with Susan Sarandon and Hilary Swank, which was released in 2016.
 Biel also appeared in the drama The Book of Love, based on the book The Devil and the Deep Blue Sea, about an introverted architect (Jason Sudeikis) who loses his wife (Biel) and sets out to help a teenager named Millie (Maisie Williams).
 Biel also produced the project from its conception some years prior, and was directed by Bill Purple, who directed her in the short film Hole in the Paper Sky.
 The film was released in January 2017.

 On August 2, 2017, Biel's eight-episode limited series murder mystery, The Sinner, debuted on USA Network.
 Biel is both executive producer and played the series' lead character Cora Tannetti.
 She stated that she moved into production so that she could develop projects with challenging and interesting roles rather than waiting for them to happen.

-In October 2021, it was announced Biel would star and executive produce the true-crime drama Candy for Hulu.
+Biel starred in and executive produced the 2022 true-crime drama miniseries Candy on Hulu.

+Biel is set to lead the upcoming sci-fi thriller Ursa Major directed by brothers Jonathan and Josh Baker.

+In May 2025, Biel was announced as one of the executive producers on the 7th Heaven reboot in development at CBS Studios.

 Personal life

 In January 2007, Biel began dating singer-songwriter Justin Timberlake.
 They became engaged in December 2011 and married on October 19, 2012, at the Borgo Egnazia resort in Fasano, Italy.
-Biel and Timberlake have two sons together: one born in April 2015, and another born in July 2020.
+The couple have two sons.

-Alongside anti-vaccination conspiracy theorist Robert F. Kennedy Jr., Biel publicly lobbied in June 2019 against California's vaccination bill that would limit medical exemptions from vaccinations without approval from a state public health officer.
+Alongside Robert F. Kennedy Jr., Biel publicly lobbied in June 2019 against California's vaccination bill that would limit medical exemptions from vaccinations without approval from a state public health officer.

-Charitable causes
+Charitable causes and commercial enterprises

 On July 18, 2006, Biel participated in a charity auction to raise medical funds for teen Molly Bloom, who was injured in a limousine accident.
 "I promise I'm a cheap date", Biel quipped in a pre-recorded video.
 John Schiffner of Fergus Falls, Minnesota, successfully bid $30,000 to have lunch with Biel.
 Biel and Schiffner lunched at The Palm restaurant in Denver, Colorado, on August 18, 2006.

 In early 2007, Biel co-founded the Make the Difference Network with her father and another business partner, Kent McBride.

 In 2010, Biel climbed to the summit of Mount Kilimanjaro with members of the United Nations Foundation to raise awareness of the global water crisis.
 That same year Biel earned a nomination for a Do Something Award.

 Biel teamed with nonprofit health care organization WomanCare Global to develop content that will provide girls with sex education.

+In 2021, Biel teamed up with Jeremy Adams, a natural products entrepreneur, and co-founder Greg Willsey, to launch Kinderfarms, a health and wellness brand for families.